 The Regina Academies have the intentional focus of forming children intellectually and spiritually in the Catholic faith and that formation begins in our pre-schools.
 Our pre-schools offer the Catechesis of the Good Shepherd, an outgrowth of the Montessori method of early childhood education that immerses children in living and understanding the Catholic faith.

 The Regina Academies are Catholic to the core.
 The starting point for our rigorous classical curriculum in all grades is the incarnation.
 Why?
-Because Jesus Christ is the master teacher.
+Because Jesus Christ is the master teacher, but also because the incarnation was an event that transformed all of history.
+It is the reference point for the development of culture and the only way we can truly know ourselves.

 Students in the Regina Academies have their questions answered about the compatibility of faith and reason.
 There is no confusion.
 They graduate prepared for the future, knowing that Truth can be known and that Truth has a name: Jesus Christ.